 Art Class Cardi, Free Crochet Pattern + Video Tutorial

 The Art Class Cardi is a gorgeous and super easy sweater to stitch up for the cooler months ahead!
-This cardigan can be dressed up or dressed down and stitched up in fun variegated yarn like the one shown here, or in a more neutral palette too!
+This free crochet pattern can be dressed up or dressed down and stitched up in fun variegated yarn like the one shown here or in a more neutral palette too!
 2 granny hexagons are cleverly seamed together to make a satisfying and easy as pie project!

 Materials: